thib1984/ytdlmusic/README.md

 The  syntax of the commands can be change between versions, run ``ytdlmusic`` and read the help message.

-- I obtain the error about ``_requesthandler.py line 22`` when I try to use ytdlmusic
+- I get an error about ``_requesthandler.py line 22`` when I try to use ytdlmusic

 Sorry...
-You should update python to 3.6 version or more. youtube-search-python seems not to be compatible with python 3.5 and less.
-In the version 0.6.1 and more, the ytdlmusic package check the python version at the installation process.
+You should update python to 3.6 version or more. youtube-search-python doesn't seems to be compatible with python 3.5 or less. from version 0.6.1, the ytdlmusic package checks the python version during the installation process.

-- What are the compatibility with Python, pip, youtube-dl and youtube-search-python?
+- What are the compatibilities with Python, pip, youtube-dl and youtube-search-python?

 When a new version of ytdlmusic is published, it is tested with the last versions of pip, youtube-dl and youtube-search-python.
-For Python, the last versions are too tested in the branches 3.6, 3.7, 3.8, and 3.9.
-Each night, a job retest the actual package with last versions of dependencies and Pythons 3.6, 3.7, 3.8, 3.9 and 3.10.
-These tests are played with GitHub Actions on an Ubuntu 18.04 image.
+For Python, the last versions are  tested in the branches 3.6 to 3.9.
+Each night, a job retest the actual package with last versions of dependencies and Pythons 3.6 to 3.9 and 3.10.
+These tests are executed with GitHub Actions on an Ubuntu 18.04 image.
 ## thanks

 This package use two very important dependencies :